alfordch/alfordch.github.io/README.md

 - The form for email submissions has its backend hosted by Formspree, with responses being forwarded to livefromthedungeonarchive@gmail.com.

 ## Todo
+1. [x] Make acronym logo for favicon
+2. [x] Make entire .sideBarLi clickable for navigation
-1. [x] Make signup form available on mobile
+3. [x] Make signup form available on mobile
-2. [x] Make signUp popup disappear when you click outside of it, but not when you click in the main form box
+4. [x] Make signUp popup disappear when you click outside of it, but not when you click in the main form box
+5. [ ] Make archive nowPlaying persist through navitgation
-3. [X] Make nowPlaying a bar at the bottom of screen with audio controls
+6. [ ] Make nowPlaying a bar at the bottom of screen with audio controls
-4. [ ] Update Spin.js format for individual spin components to show different information on mobile
+7. [x] Make MRLi hover show album cover art